November 21, 2024

 This minimal tax will be favorable for regular traders like Ahmet, as it does not substantially cut into their profits.
 Given the high inflation and economic instability in Turkey, the low transaction tax rate ensures that crypto remains an attractive investment option for those looking to hedge against the weakening lira.

-Comparison with Crypto Taxes in Other Countries
+Comparison with Crypto in Other Countries

 Compared to Turkey’s modest 0.03% transaction tax, other countries impose higher taxes on cryptocurrency transactions: